meiqihu/BCG-Net/README.md

 # BCG-Net
-This is the Pytorch code of "Binary Change Guided Hyperspectral Multiclass Change Detection".
+This is the Pytorch code of TIP paper "Binary Change Guided Hyperspectral Multiclass Change Detection".

 The paper is available on https://arxiv.org/abs/2112.04493v2